DataScientest/cooking/README.md

 # Cooking API

-Cooking API is an open source API to organize lunch command from multiples peoples
+Cooking API is an open source API to organize lunch command for multiples peoples in a same place

 Specifications